-This policy establishes contracting and procurement standards to guide the selection of the most qualified firms to perform services to the best advantage of the Agency and to acquire goods at a fair and reasonable price.
-It provides guidance to SBCTA staff with respect to policy considerations adopted by the SBCTA Board of Directors.
-In addition, it provides additional authority to the Executive Director, Director of Special Projects and Strategic Initiatives, and the Risk Manager in regards to insurance provisions.
+This policy establishes contracting and procurement standards to guide the selection of the most qualified vendors to perform services to the best advantage of the Agency and to acquire goods at a fair and reasonable price.
+It provides guidance to San Bernardino County Transportation Authority (SBCTA) staff with respect to policy considerations adopted by the SBCTA and San Bernardino Associated Governments (SANBAG or SBCOG) Board of Directors.